Renee Hindmarsh has been appointed the Chair and a member of the Training and Skills Commission, commencing on 9 March 2021.

 Coming from a farm on the Fleurieu Peninsula, Amy has been involved in a farming family and farming communities for some time.
 At the start of her career, she coordinated local landcare and catchment projects, followed by work across a number of states in dairy extension.

 With a background in science and law, she has worked on a range of policy issues, both within government and for industry bodies.
-She has been the Executive Officer of Primary Producers SA and the former Natural Resources Management Council and is currently the Executive Officer of the Horticulture Coalition of SA.
+She has been the Executive Officer of Primary Producers SA and the former Natural Resources Management Council and is currently the Policy Advisor for the Horticulture Coalition of SA.

 She has also been a member of the former Premier’s Sustainability Roundtable, Advisory Board of Agriculture and National Landcare Program Review National Reference Group.
 She currently chairs the Fleurieu Dairyfarmers Collective Bargaining Group, as well as the Agribusiness Industry Skills Council.